Algebraic groups in non-commutative probability theory revisited: Universal products: the non-commutative case

 In the second case:

-Notice that, since the monotone and antimonotone products are non-symmetric, the order matters and the convolution of the distributions of $X$ and $Y$ is different in general from the convolution of the distributions of $Y$ and $X$.
+Notice that, since the monotone and anti-monotone products are non-symmetric, the order matters and the convolution of the distributions of $X$ and $Y$ is different in general from the convolution of the distributions of $Y$ and $X$.

 We are now in the position to develop the three group structures corresponding to free, Boolean and monotone probabilities, by analogy with the commutative case.
-As the antimonotone product is simply obtained by exchanging the roles of $H_1$ and $H_2$ in the free product of algebras, its treatment is omitted here.
-We recall first the framework that permits to obtain these products as the products arising from group of characters on a non-commutative non-cocommutative Hopf algebra.
+As the anti-monotone product is simply obtained by exchanging the roles of ${\mathcal A}_1$ and ${\mathcal A}_2$ in the free product of algebras, its treatment is omitted here.
+We recall first the framework that permits to obtain these products as the products arising from a group of characters on a (not necessarily commutative or cocommutative) Hopf algebra.
 In the following sections, this approach is linked to the one derived from universal products.